-A prodigious composer and pianist, Samuel Barber enrolled in the founding class at Philadelphia’s Curtis Institute of Music at the age of fourteen.
-He went on to win the American Academy’s prestigious Rome Prize, which bankrolled his Italian residency from 1935 to 1937.
-During that time, Barber composed his String Quartet (opus 11) as well as an adaptation for string orchestra of the quartet’s slow movement, a haunting Adagio that was destined to become one of the most recognizable compositions of the century.
+Samuel Barber enrolled in the founding class at Philadelphia’s Curtis Institute of Music at the age of 14.
+He went on to win the American Academy’s prestigious Rome Prize, which bankrolled his Italian residency from 1935–1937.
+During that time, Barber composed his String Quartet (Opus 11) as well as an adaptation for string orchestra of the quartet’s slow movement, a haunting Adagio that was destined to become one of the most recognizable compositions of the century.

 The musical language of Barber’s Adagio is deceptively simple.
 Melodically, lines move in long strands of smooth steps; the primary melodic motive is a group of three rising notes, evoking a sense of reaching and yearning.
 Harmonically, the energy builds through drawn-out suspensions, creating momentary surges of tension and release over a glacially slow sequence of bass notes.
 It is a simple and elegant design, one that evokes as much emotion, note-for-note, as any piece of music in recorded history.

-Rudolf Barshai, a Russian conductor and friend of Shostakovich, received the composer’s blessing to create this chamber orchestra arrangement of the Fourth Quartet, now known as the Chamber Symphony, Opus 83a.
-The first movement begins with an extended drone, building in pressure under a rising melody and serpentine counterpoint.
-The brief form alternately explores a contrasting lyrical section and more of the drone texture.
-The Andantino features a sweet, song-like tune, scored first for oboe over pulsing string accompaniment.
-The third movement Allegretto is a whispered scherzo; the orchestration helps to exaggerate its inherent grotesqueness, as in the militaristic flare-ups by trumpet and drums.
-The fourth movement, also Allegretto, begins with a bassoon solo, one of the most overtly Jewish-inspired passages in the piece.
-The ensemble embarks on a colorful dance with oom-pah accompaniment, but ultimately the work closes quietly, with plucked chords leaving only the faintest echo of the earlier boisterousness.
+Rudolf Barshai, a Russian conductor and friend of Shostakovich, obtained the composer’s blessing to create this alternate arrangement of the Fourth Quartet, published as the Chamber Symphony, Op.
+83a.
+The Allegretto first movement begins with an extended drone, its pressure mounting under folk-like melodies and serpentine counterpoint.
+The Andantino follows with a sweet, songlike tune, scored first for oboe over pulsing string accompaniment.
+The third movement is a whispered scherzo that takes on a militaristic character with an orchestration featuring trumpets and percussion.